SpinalHDL/SpinalDoc-RTD/source/SpinalHDL/Libraries/Pipeline/introduction.rst

     class TopLevel extends Component {
       val VALUE = Payload(UInt(16 bits))

-      val io = new Bundle{
+      val io = new Bundle {
-        val up = slave Stream(VALUE)  //VALUE can also be used as a HardType val down = master Stream(VALUE)
+        val up = slave Stream(VALUE)  // VALUE can also be used as a HardType val down = master Stream(VALUE)
       }